 Leadership – gain leadership skills through involvement in routine department operations and well as growth strategies.
 The resident will help lead team meetings, complete lean (VMPS) training, participate in a leadership book club, in addition to many more opportunities for growth as a clinical leader in the pharmacy community.

-Project Management – Complete one-two major quality improvement projects which will be presented at ASHP midyear and a regional pharmacy meeting.
+Project Management – Complete one to two major quality improvement projects which will be presented at a national or regional pharmacy meeting.
 Residents are encouraged to submit a manuscript for publication.
 Residents will also participate in various other quality improvement initiates throughout the year.

-Staffing – Staffing commitment is one Saturday every three weeks at an outpatient dispensing pharmacy and / or doing population health outreach work.
+Staffing – Staffing commitment is one Saturday every three weeks in a centralized refill authorization center and / or doing population health outreach work.